DAVE ANDERSON | 5 MIN READ

 Why is chunking an effective learning process?

-In 1956, a Harvard professor named George Miller discovered that our short-term memories can only store between five and nine pieces of information at a time (although, today scientists agree four-to-six pieces of information is more accurate).
+In 1956, a Harvard professor named George Miller discovered that our short-term memory can only store between five and nine pieces of information at a time (although, today scientists agree four-to-six pieces of information is more accurate).
 When a new memory enters the fold, an old one has to go.
 And it’s not necessarily the most important information that stays.

 While a human’s short-term memory is extremely limited and arbitrary, long-term memory is vast and orderly.
 That’s why you can remember countless profound lessons and moments experienced throughout your life, while also forgetting where you put your keys two minutes ago.

 The goal of learning is to move information from your short-term to long-term memory so it can be easily accessed later.
 And chunking helps you do precisely that.
 You can’t force a large concept into your long-term memory, no matter how hard you try.
 But you can use your mental energy to learn it piece-by-piece until the entire concept sticks.

 Think back to when you memorized your social security number.
 You likely didn’t learn all nine digits one-by-one.
 You probably didn’t even try because you intuitively knew that wouldn’t work.

 Instead, you looked at your card and noticed the good people at the Social Security Administration used dashes to break the number into three chunks.
 So you learned the first three digits, then the next two, followed by the last four.
 Even now as your reciting it, (in your head, hopefully) you’re likely doing so in three parts.